Sean-Mc-Mahon/McTasticRecipes/README.md

 - What is needed is a site which integrates input from users in a way which is clean, simple and easily navigable.
 Users must be able to upload photographs as well as provide information such as ingredients, instructions prep time etc...

-- The data on each cat must be presented in a visually compelling way to encourage interaction with the site with the ultimate goal of finding a suitable home for every cat.
+- The data on each recipe must be presented in a visually compelling way to encourage interaction with the site with the ultimate goal of casual users deciding to register and add their own recipes.

-- Recipes are divided into categories of cooking baking and snacks, each page provides a selection of recipes.
+- Recipes may be filtered into categories of cooking baking and snacks, as well as being sorted by alphabetical order or order of creation.

-- User profiles allow users to store their recipes in a convenient location.
+- User profiles allow users to store their recipes and ingredients in a convenient location.

 - In the future a blog or video instructions for recipes may be integrated.

-### Structure Plane
+### Structure/Skeleton Planes

-- The site users a consistent structure, a navbar is at the top of the page which allow a user to navigate the site and login if needed.
-A footer at the bottom provides copyright information and links to social media pages.
-The content is consistant with text kept to a minimum.
-Where information is to be provided drop down menus and binary options are provided where necessary for consistancy.
+- The site uses a consistent structure, a navbar is at the top of the page which allow a user to navigate the site and login if needed.
+A burger menu is used for small devices.
+- The index page has a search bar, filter and sort feature.
+If a user performs a search they will be able to sort the search results.
+- The content is consistant with text kept to a minimum.
+Majority of imagery and text is determined by users.
+- A footer at the bottom provides copyright information and links to social media pages and a key guide of icon meanings to aid users on mobile devices who do not have the benefit of tooltips.
 - The number of clicks needed to reach any page is kept to a minimum.
 Sections such as user profiles will not be visible to users who are not logged in.

-### Skeleton Plane

-- Nav Bar:
-- Main:
-- Footer: Displays copyright information and provides links to social pages.
+- Buttons/modals/links are consistant in design.

 ### Surface Plane